Employer of Record in Cayman Islands

 product shot of playroll's global payroll software

-Work Permits & Visas in Cayman Island
+Work Permits & Visas in Cayman Islands

 In the Cayman Islands, work permits and visas are essential for employers hiring foreign workers.
 The process involves several steps, including submitting applications, paying fees, and meeting specific eligibility criteria.
 Key visa types include the Temporary Work Permit for short-term employment (now requiring a Medical Declaration Letter for all applications as of July 1, 2025), the Employment Rights Certificate (ERC) for long-term skilled positions, and the Work Permit for Key Employees for high-level professionals.
 Employers must ensure compliance with local labor regulations and the immigration process when sponsoring foreign workers.